 - Check the area around the machine for signs of leakage.
 Hoses, lines and tanks must be free from any leakage or damage. - 2.
-Install brushes and squeegee, see maintenance chapter. - Install batteries and connect battery plug, see maintenance chapter. - Check battery charge and recharge batteries if required.
-An initial charge before first operation is required. - 3.
-Empty recovery tank and clean it if required, see maintenance chapter. - Re-fill solution tank and add cleaning agent according to the manufacturer's recommendations.
+Install brushes and squeegee, see maintenance chapter.

+- 3. Install batteries and connect battery plug, see maintenance chapter. - 4.
+Check battery charge and proceed to re-charging of batteries if required.
+Generally proceed to initial charging before first operation of the machine. - 5.
+Empty recovery tank and clean it if required, see maintenance chapter. - 6.
+Re-fill solution tank and add cleaning agent according to the manufacturer's recommendations.